MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/node-js/index.md

 ---

 ## Overview
-MobileFirst Platform Foundation provides a Node.js framework to enforce security capabilities on external resources.
+MobileFirst Foundation provides a Node.js framework to enforce security capabilities on external resources.
 The Node.js framework is provided as an npm module (**passport-mfp-token-validation**).

 This tutorial will show how to protect a simple Node.js resource, `GetBalance`, using a scope (`accessRestricted`).